-Recalls must be initiated for products that are damaged, faulty, dangerous or discovered to not be in compliance with federal or provincial laws.
+Recalls are initiated for products that are unsafe for consumption, faulty or discovered to not follow federal or provincial laws, regulations, policies, or standards.

 Recalls may also be initiated for safe products that align with federal and provincial laws, but do not meet the respective internal quality or consistency standards of the LP or AGLC.